 Integrating LiteLLM with Pangea AI Guard

-LiteLLM is a powerful open-source proxy server that unifies access to multiple LLM providers.
-It offers OpenAI-compatible APIs, provider fallback, logging, rate limiting, load balancing, and caching - making it easy to run AI workloads securely and reliably.
+LiteLLM Proxy Server (LLM Gateway) is an open-source gateway that provides a unified interface for interacting with multiple LLM providers at the network level.
+It supports OpenAI-compatible APIs, provider fallback, logging, rate limiting, load balancing, and caching - making it easy to run AI workloads from various sources securely and reliably.

-Pangea AI Guard integrates with LiteLLM Proxy through its built-in Guardrails framework.
+Pangea AI Guard integrates with the LiteLLM gateway using its built-in Guardrails framework.
 The Pangea Guardrail acts as middleware, inspecting both user prompts and LLM responses before they reach your applications and users.
+This integration allows you to enforce LLM safety and compliance rules - such as redaction, threat detection, and policy enforcement - without modifying your application code.

 AI Guard uses configurable detection policies (called recipes) to identify and block prompt injection, enforce content moderation, redact PII and other sensitive data, detect and disarm malicious content, and mitigate other risks in AI application traffic.
 Detections are logged in an audit trail, and webhooks can be triggered for real-time alerts.